PaisleyMeadow/transboise/content/about.md

 Thanks for thinking of us!

-Send us a message on [Instagram](https://www.instagram.com/transboise/) or email us at [boisetranscollective@gmail.com](mailto:boisetranscollective@gmail.com).
+Email us at our booking-specific address  [booking@transboise.com](mailto:booking@transboise.com).

 ### 5. When is the Collective's next event?

-Check out our events calendar or [Instagram](https://www.instagram.com/transboise/) to see what we have coming up next.
+Check out our events calendar to see what we have coming up next.

 ### 6. Who runs the Boise Trans Collective?

-Boise Trans Collective is run by a wonderful team consisting of Ezra Howell and Peyton Shollenbarger, and is supported by many other volunteers and community members.
+Boise Trans Collective is run by a wonderful team consisting of several volunteers and community members.

+For privacy reasons, several of them do not want to be named in a public manner.

+Volunteer coordination is done by Ezra Howell, while booking is managed by Peyton Shollenbarger and others.

+Our finances are managed by our Treasurer, Valerie.

+This website and associated resources is managed by Paisley Davis, who you can reach out to via the BTC email, or [paisley1000@gmail.com](mailto:paisley1000@gmail.com).

+### 7. Is the Boise Trans Collective a non-profit?

+Yes!
+As of December 2024, we are a registered 501(3)(c) non-profit.

+All donations made to BTC are tax-deductible.
+Please reach out via email if you need a proof of donation.